There are different activities in Torres del Paine National Park in Chilean Patagonia for different tastes and levels of physical ability.

 Stay in a unique lodge and go on day trips doing different sports?
 Sign me up!

-EcoCamp Patagonia offers world’s first geodesic hotel rooms.
+EcoCamp Patagonia offers the world’s first geodesic hotel rooms.

 You stay in one of the domes, which range from “no heating and no electricity with a shared bathroom” ones to luxury suites with the most incredible views.